-6.3.3.2.3 PDU Session Modification message reporting PDU session modification, PDN Connection modification or inter-system handover
+6.3.3.2.3 PDN Connection Modification or PDU Session Modification in interworked EPS/5GS or inter-system handover

+In the case of standalone EPS, the IRI-POI in the SGW/PGW shall generate an xIRI containing an ePSPDNConnectionEstablishment record when the IRI-POI present in the SGW/PGW detects that a PDN Connection has been modified for the target UE.
+The IRI-POI present in the SGW/PGW shall generate the xIRI for following events:

+- The SGW/PGW modifies an existing PDN Connection in the target UE context of the SGW/PGW (see TS 23.401 [50] clauses 5.7.3 and 5.7.4).

-The IRI-POI in the SMF+PGW-C shall generate an xIRI containing an SMFPDUSessionModification record (see clause 6.2.3.2.3) when the IRI-POI present in the SMF+PGW-C detects that a single-access PDU Session or PDN Connection has been modified for the target UE.
+In the case of interworked EPS/5GS, the IRI-POI in the SMF+PGW-C shall generate an xIRI containing an SMFPDUSessionModification record (see clause 6.2.3.2.3) when the IRI-POI present in the SMF+PGW-C detects that a single-access PDU Session or PDN Connection has been modified for the target UE.
 The IRI-POI present in the SMF+PGW-C shall generate the xIRI for the following events:

-- The SMF+PGW-C modifies an existing PDN Connection in the target UE context of the SMF+PGW-C (see TS 23.401 [50] clause 5.7.4).
+- The SMF+PGW-C modifies an existing PDN Connection in the target UE context of the SMF+PGW-C (see TS 23.401 [50] clauses 5.7.3 and 5.7.4).

 - The SMF+PGW-C modifies an existing PDU Session context or SM Context for the target UE (see TS 29.502 [16] clauses 5.2.2.3 and 5.2.2.8).